Q: Do you wholesale to retail outlets, galleries or cafes?

 A: On a regular basis with continuing collections and when new work is developed, pieces are put through their paces in a number of ways recommended by ceramic educators.
 The wares are tested for leaching; thermal shock; microwave safety and porosity; and the ability to withstand alkaline dish washing detergents.
 These tests take place in a home environment rather than a laboratory given the non-commercial nature of production.

 Q: Do you teach pottery?

-A: Yes, Sophie tutors in wheel thrown potter at the Mercator Ceramic School located at the Abbotsford Convent in Melbourne.
+A: Yes, I tutor in wheel thrown potter at the Mercator Ceramic School located at the Abbotsford Convent in Melbourne.
 Pottery classes are popular and spaces are limited so it is worth contacting the school to have your name added to the waiting list.
 Please visit their website for futher details.

 Q: Can you fix my broken pot?

-A: Clay is a temperamental beast and while every effort is made to make work as durable and strong as possible and regular testing is conducted (see above) the fact that each piece is uniquely made by hand from and organic material means there will be variations in their inherent strength.
-Quality, functionality and longevity are of the utmost importance in the creation of these wares however we cannot guarantee cracks, chips and breakages won't occur.
-We do not offer a repair service but there are people skilled in the area of ceramic repair and the beautiufl Japanese craft of Kintsugi.
+A: Clay is a temperamental beast and while every effort is made to make work as durable and strong as possible, with regular testing (see above), the fact that each piece is uniquely made by hand from and organic material means there will be variations in their inherent strength.
+Quality, functionality and longevity are of the utmost importance in the creation of these wares however I cannot guarantee cracks, chips and breakages won't occur.
+I do not offer a repair service but there are people skilled in the area of ceramic repair and the beautiful Japanese craft of Kintsugi.
 There are also ceramic glues on the market if you are keen to give it a go yourself.